ishan1604/gsoc-proposals/MeghalAgrawal-MIFOS-Implementing-Role-Based-Permissions-In-Mifos-Client-Application.md

 **Proposed Solution**** **

 The proposed implementation will enable role-based permissions in the application and will help in having a verification by higher authorities for all the critical transactions.
-This will enable multiple Officers in the organization having different roles, that will be validating documents for clients, loans, saving accounts, groups, centers before approval.
+This will enable multiple officers in the organization having different roles, that will be validating documents for clients, loans, saving accounts, groups, centers before approval.

 **Benefits**